hangarcr/NIFTI-QA-Testing-Tools/README.md

 CTAS-TOOL:

-1.This text review all CTAS on MYU-scope.
+1. This text review all CTAS on MYU-scope.
-2.It sends a request to see if CTA status is correct or if it redirect to other page or if it is broken.
+2. It sends a request to see if CTA status is correct or if it redirect to other page or if it is broken.